Krastanov/labwebsite/_pages/undergrad-qis.md

 - Compilation of quantum circuits
 - Quantum sensors
 - Applications to Fundamental Physics, Cosmology, High Energy Physics, Black holes

-## Textbooks

-[A large number of diverse resources is provided](/quantumonboarding).
-Each lecture will be provided with independent bibliographical resources.

 ## Grading